francojeferson/challenge-artificial-intelligence/COMMENTS.md

 ## Unmet Requirements

-- **Adaptive Prompt Engine**: Not yet implemented.
-This requires prototyping to assess user knowledge gaps and generate dynamic content.
-Planned for the next development phase with libraries like LangChain or LlamaIndex.
 - **Content Generation Module**: Currently unmet.
 This module will depend on the prompt engine and indexed data to create personalized content, adapting to user preferences.
-Development is scheduled after the prompt engine prototype.
+Development is scheduled for the next phase (Milestone 4).
-- **User Interface**: Not yet developed.
-An intuitive, conversational interface is required to deliver adaptive content and gather user feedback.
-This will be addressed after core backend components are complete.
+- **User Interface**: Not yet fully developed.
+An intuitive, conversational interface beyond the current command-line interaction in 'run.py' is required to deliver adaptive content and gather user feedback.
+This will be addressed in Milestone 5.
 - **Integration & Testing**: Full system integration and testing are pending until all modules (ingestion, indexing, prompt engine, content generation, UI) are implemented.
-This will ensure all components work cohesively to meet PRD success criteria.
+This will ensure all components work cohesively to meet PRD success criteria (Milestone 6).
-- **Documentation Finalization**: While initial documentation is in place, finalization (including comprehensive architecture details and unmet requirements in COMMENTS.md) will occur after all functional components are complete.
+- **Documentation Finalization**: While initial documentation is in place, finalization (including comprehensive architecture details and unmet requirements in COMMENTS.md) will occur after all functional components are complete (Milestone 7).

-These unmet requirements are tracked with planned mitigation through phased development, focusing first on completing backend modules before moving to user-facing components and final integration.
+These unmet requirements are tracked with planned mitigation through phased development, focusing on completing backend modules before moving to advanced user-facing components and final integration.